 Nova's Zero-Knowledge Layer

-In its seminal paper, Nova detailed how to achieve zero-knowledge using an ad-hoc zk-SNARK (Spartan).
-This involved compressing and hiding a proof of knowledge of a valid IVC proof.
+Nova shows how to achieve zero-knowledge at the Decider level using an ad-hoc zk-SNARK (Spartan in the original Nova paper).
+This involves compressing and hiding a proof of knowledge of a valid IVC proof.
 Indeed, an IVC proof is not zero-knowledge by default: the prover must provide an IVC verifier with witness values to verify the correctness of their IVC computation.

 Use Cases

-Nova's zk-IVC proof generation is quite efficient, as it simply involves blinding private field elements with randomly sampled values.
+Nova's zk-IVC proof generation is quite efficient, as it simply involves blinding private field elements with randomly sampled values and folding the instances with randomized instances.
 It can be applied to a variety of use cases.

-It is straightforward to obtain a zk IVC proof from the nova computation you just performed:
+It is straightforward to obtain a zk IVC proof from the nova computation by:

 #![allow(unused)]